yashflobo/2d_website/README.md

-# CodexAR Landing Page
+# ARious Landing Page

-Immersive marketing site for the CodexAR December 2025 launch.
+Immersive marketing site for the ARious December 2025 launch.
 Built with **Vite + React + TypeScript**, styled with **Tailwind CSS**, and animated using **Framer Motion**.
 Content and sitemap were derived from the strategy + wireframe PDFs in this repo.

 ## Tech stack